 A duty station is a role-based function performed on a unit across multiple shifts.
-It is defined as a combination of a Site, Unit and Function.
+It is defined as a combination of a A structural element of a Maximo database that is used for data separation.
+More, Unit and Function.
 Examples of a role-based function would be a Shift Supervisor, Control Room Reactor Operator, or Health Physics Technician.

 A Duty Station Plan defines the role-based functions required during shift operations.
 You need to configure the duty station plan according to the functional role performed at a plant site and unit.
 The duty station plan may be specific to one or more plant modes or a Mode Entry Requirement (MER).
 In the context of configuring you determine what application functions will be relevant to the shift owner as they use the Duty Stations application.
 You also define the Security Groups whose users can update the duty station or commit readings for it.